Week 1 NFL Picks: Season-Opening Betting Odds, Vegas Spreads and Projections

 A cross-conference battle in Week 1 is confusing for everyone.

-The good news it the Seattle Seahawks look like an exploitable team this year—and not in a good way.
+The good news is the Seattle Seahawks look like an exploitable team this year—and not in a good way.

 These Seahawks hardly made it through last season with nine wins and only because Russell Wilson put up an MVP-like performance behind a poor offensive line, throwing 34 touchdowns with 11 interceptions and also leading the team in rushing with 586 yards and three touchdowns.

-For those keeping track, the Seahawks didn't have an overly high-impact draft and also lost core pieces like Michael Bennett, Richard Sherman, Kam Chancellor, Cliff Avril, Jimmy Graham and Paul Richardson.
+For those keeping track, the Seahawks didn't have an overly high-impact draft and also lost core pieces such as Michael Bennett, Richard Sherman, Kam Chancellor, Cliff Avril, Jimmy Graham and Paul Richardson.

 Got all that?
 And to be fair, the Denver Broncos are trying to break in new quarterback Case Keenum, which is an uphill battle no matter how solid he's looked: